-Went over the catchers, 1st basemen, 2nd basemen and shortstops and top 20 3rd basemen for 2013 fantasy baseball.
+Went over the catchers, 1st basemen, 2nd basemen and shortstops and top 20 3rd basemen for 2014 fantasy baseball.
 Guess what’s next!
 No, not pitchers.
 Read the title, man.
-In 2010, there were only 5 outfielders that hit 30 homers, in 2011 there were 9, 14 in 2012 and this year: 3.
-Someone find a bleached Sammy Sosa so he can stick a needle in some motherf**kers!
+In 2010, there were only 5 outfielders that hit 30 homers, in 2011 there were 9, 14 in 2012 and in 2013 there were 3.
+This year, small bounce back with 6.
+That did just mean there were less homers from other positions though, it didn’t mean a bounce back all around for baseball.
 We are only a few years away from someone leading the league with 25 homers.
-Steals were still around, though they fell off a bit too.
-There were 14 outfielders who stole 30 bases in 2012 and this year there were 11.
+Steals were still around.
+There were 14 outfielders who stole 30 bases in 2012, 10 in 2013 and this year there were 11.
 As before, these rankings are from our Fantasy Baseball Player Rater with my comments.
-Anyway, here’s the top 20 outfielders for 2013 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?
+Anyway, here’s the top 20 outfielders for 2014 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?

 Dan Haren ($8,500) stands to be one of the better values on DraftKings today against a Rockies team that really struggles away from Colorado.
 Haren has been solid of late outside of a tough recent outing against the same Rockies at Coors (5 ER).
 The rematch in Los Angeles today should go much more smoothly, however.
 In his three other September starts, Haren allowed only two earned runs with 18 strikeouts in 20 innings pitched.
 Meanwhile, the Rockies have a 75 wRC+ on the road this season, making them a great match-up for both streamers and daily fantasy when they are away.
 It’s been fun talking DFS this season and good luck in the final weekend!